top of page

 Sameer: A Hidden Story of Dissatisfaction

-Sameer felt an inner turmoil he couldn’t shake.
-His heart was uneasy.
+Sameer felt a constant unease he couldn’t shake.
+His inner self was restless, his soul unsettled.

-That day, a new car arrived at his elder brother’s house.
-Seeing it, Sameer felt a sudden burn inside.
+One day, a new car arrived at his brother’s house.
+Seeing it, a pang of envy hit him.

-Sameer kept saying, “I am unlucky.
+He kept saying, “I am unlucky.
 Happiness never comes to me.
-I want to live peacefully with everyone, yet I feel completely alone.”
+I feel completely alone.”

-He prayed for a life like his brother’s.
-Allah answered his prayer.
-He got a great job, earned well, traveled where he wanted, and could afford everything his heart wished for.
+Allah answered his prayers.
+Sameer got a great job, traveled, earned well, and could afford everything he wished for.
+Yet the emptiness remained.

 The Silent Creature of Discontent

-That is why Sameer’s hunger never ended.
-It was not hunger for food, it was the hunger of the heart, the unrest of the soul, the longing that never seems to stop.
+Sameer’s unrest wasn’t hunger for food it was the longing of the inner being, the silent craving of the soul, the yearning that never seems to stop.

-"Ingratitude is a calamity; if it takes root in the subconscious, it can wither a person’s faith."
+“Ingratitude is a calamity; if it takes root, it can weaken faith.”

 Why Unhappy People Are Never Truly Satisfied